Super Bowl 2024: As most bettors back the Chiefs, there's one outcome sportsbooks really don't want to happen - Yahoo Sports

 There are three fan favorites for MVP

-Three players make up nearly 50% of the total bets on the Super Bowl MVP.
+Three players make up nearly 50% of the total bets on Super Bowl MVP.